Frequently asked questions

 One of the most special things is that we get clients who have been through treatment coming back and asking for guidance or help about another situation going on to become therapists or running groups in clinic for us, and that’s what sets us apart from anybody else.

 We believe that full recovery is possible from trauma, an eating disorder, body dysmorphia, anxiety and depression and we recognise the importance of treating the person, not just the illness.
+We are able to offer our services as both an outpatient clinic and online, enabling us to help more people.
 We design treatment programs that don’t simply consider the diagnosis but the individual’s wants and needs.
 So many sufferers feel powerless when it comes to their illness but we know with faith, compassion and clinical skill, we can get our clients to where they want to be.
 We don’t see recovery as simply a process of surviving but regard it more as an experience of becoming empowered.

 A lot of our work focuses on resolving and healing internal wounds in order to allow people to let go of some of those destructive coping strategies that they have developed – whether that’s around abusing drugs, alcohol, food, sex or relationships.
 It’s about getting to the core of somebody, getting to really know who they are as a person and helping them to heal.